simbataisa/email-marketing/README.md

   - Audience Selection (email lists and recipients)
   - Content Creation (rich text editor with email templates)
   - Review & Schedule (preview and scheduling options)
-- **Email Templates**: Pre-designed templates with categorization and personalization
+- **Email Templates**: Pre-designed templates with categorization and advanced recipient management
   - Template library with categories (Newsletter, Promotional, Welcome, etc.)
   - Drag-and-drop template selection in campaign wizard
   - Personalization tags support ({{firstName}}, {{lastName}}, {{email}})
   - Template usage tracking and analytics
+  - **Multiple Recipients Support**: Configure To, CC, and BCC recipients for each template
+  - **Email Validation**: Real-time validation for email addresses with error feedback
+  - **Recipient Limits**: Set maximum number of recipients to control email delivery
+  - **File Attachments**: Support for adding attachments to email templates
   - From and To email field support for template-specific sender/recipient configuration
   - Enhanced preview dialog with real-time variable substitution and email formatting
   - Reusable preview component for consistent user experience across the application